Check valve: Technical terminology

 A ball check valve is a check valve in which the closing member, the movable part to block the flow, is a ball.
 In some ball check valves, the ball is spring-loaded to help keep it shut.
 For those designs without a spring, reverse flow is required to move the ball toward the seat and create a seal.
-The interior surface of the main seats of ball check valves are more or less conically-tapered to guide the ball into the seat and form a positive seal when stopping reverse flow.
+The interior surface of the main seats of ball check valves are more or less conically tapered to guide the ball into the seat and form a positive seal when stopping reverse flow.

 Ball check valves are often very small, simple, and cheap.
 They are commonly used in liquid or gel minipump dispenser spigots, spray devices, some rubber bulbs for pumping air, etc., manual air pumps and some other pumps, and refillable dispensing syringes.
 Although the balls are most often made of metal, they can be made of other materials; in some specialized cases out of highly durable or inert materials, such as sapphire.
-High pressure HPLC pumps and similar applications commonly use small inlet and outlet ball check valves with balls of (artificial) ruby and seats made of sapphire or both ball and seat of ruby, for both hardness and chemical resistance.
+High-performance liquid chromatography pumps and similar high pressure applications commonly use small inlet and outlet ball check valves with balls of (artificial) ruby and seats made of sapphire or both ball and seat of ruby, for both hardness and chemical resistance.
 After prolonged use, such check valves can eventually wear out or the seat can develop a crack, requiring replacement.
-Therefore, such valves are made to be replaceable, sometimes placed in a small plastic body tightly-fitted inside a metal fitting which can withstand high pressure and which is screwed into the pump head.
+Therefore, such valves are made to be replaceable, sometimes placed in a small plastic body tightly fitted inside a metal fitting which can withstand high pressure and which is screwed into the pump head.

 There are similar check valves where the disc is not a ball, but some other shape, such as a poppet energized by a spring.
 Ball check valves should not be confused with ball valves, which are a different type of valve in which a ball rotating on a pin acts as a controllable rotor to stop or direct flow.